NyokabiWaWambura/hello-world/README.md

 # hello-world
-Just getting to know how this works.
+An African lady in love with code who is getting to know how this works.